-Originators facilitate the access to the protocol by grouping a number of borrowers with similar needs.
+Originators facilitate access to the protocol by grouping several borrowers with similar needs and presenting project applications to the marketplace on their behalf.
 They publish offers to the loan marketplace by creating projects on behalf of the borrowers.
 The originators provide junior (first-loss) capital to finance the whole project or part of it.
 They can be:

-- Local cooperatives, guilds or other community organizations that are formed by borrowers to gain better access to loans and to standardize their relationship with the rest of the participants in the ecosystem. - Federated Chaumian mints [21], enabling access to micro-financing to their users. - Telcos, retailers and gig-economy platforms that onboard and vet the users into their services and then facilitate their access to the protocol as an embedded financial service. - Digital wallets and fintech providers that already offer financial services and that can expand to unsecured decentralized lending.
+- Local cooperatives, guilds or other community organizations formed by borrowers to gain better access to loans and to standardize their relationship with the rest of the participants in the ecosystem. - Bitcoin circular economies using solutions such as Federated Chaumian mints [20], enabling access to micro-financing to their users. - Telcos, retailers and gig-economy platforms that onboard and vet the users into their services and then facilitate their access to the protocol as an embedded financial service. - Digital wallets and fintech providers that already offer financial services and that can expand to unsecured decentralized lending.